Updated: 2 July 2022

 Non Alcoholic Syrups

-- Sugar syrup or gomme – you can either buy gomme or make syrup at home.
+You can buy simple syrup or make syrup at home.

-- Grenadine – traditionally flavoured from Pomegrantes, now days its basically ‘Mixed berry syrup + a whole bunch of E numbers’.
+Traditionally flavoured from Pomegranates, these days its basically ‘Mixed berry syrup + a whole bunch of E numbers’.
 The Monin brand is cheap and easy to find, or you can make a decent Grenadine syrup at home.

 The rest

-These items tend to be perishable so rather than buying everything straight away, buy them as needed.
+These items tend to be perishable.
+Instead of buying everything straight away, pick them them up as needed.

-- Limes and lemons – we need for garnishes and even more importantly for juice.
-Hint: a decent half lemon gets around 25ml juice, a good half lime squeezed can get around 15ml.
+Needed for garnishes, and even more importantly, for fresh juice.
+Hint: a decent half lemon gets around 25ml juice, and half a lime squeezed can get around 15ml.

-- Juice – Orange, apple, cranberry pineapple, grapefruit, depending on what you plan on making.
+Orange, apple, cranberry pineapple, grapefruit etc depending on what you plan on making.
 You don’t have to buy Tropicana but get the best you can afford, avoid the cheap blends (eg: “Tropical” with 85% Apple and 15% Mango).

 If you have any questions about specific brands or anything else, feel free to leave a comment below.